mariam-gogia/AzureBlob/README.md

 <pre>
 Error Response JSON:
 {
-	"errorNumber":<error number>,
+	"errorNumber": error number,
-	"parameterName": " <name of parameter that caused the error>" , "parameterValue":"<<value of parameter that caused the error>>", "errorDescription":"\<Description of the error>"
+	"parameterName": " name of parameter that caused the error" , "parameterValue":"value of parameter that caused the error", "errorDescription":"Description of the error"
 }
 </pre>